mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 ### Requirements for updating a Community Plugin to the Marketplace

-When a community plugin is updated, it must still fulfill the following checklist to be added to the Marketplace.
-This is checked by the four reviewers in the same way as when the plugin was added.
+When a community plugin is updated, the new version must fulfill the following checklist to remain on the Marketplace.
+The new version checked by the four reviewers in the same way as when the plugin was added.
 The code review and security review should be performed against the `diff` of the last version in the Marketplace and the new version to be updated in the Marketplace.

 The release also has to follow [Semantic Versioning](https://semver.org/).
 For plugins this means: